| |

 This restaurant will introduce you to the rich Uyghur culture, an ethnic group native to East and Central Asia.

-Here, they explore the fusion of Chinese, Middle Eastern and Central Asian traditions; making the dishes a mosaic of extravagance for your belly.
+Here, they explore the fusion of Chinese, Middle Eastern and Central Asian traditions in food — with a super chill and colourful ambience to match.

 Gotto Trattoria